bodeolukolu/holostackGP/ReadMe.md

 Each model can be run independently or included in the stacked ensemble.

 ## How to run holostackGP
 Download the <run_holostackGP.R>, edit parameters and run the pipeline.
-To submit a batch file for multiple traits and parameters, use the batch_run_holstackGP.sh (implemented with bash).
-Multiple traits and gene models (Additive, Dominance, metagenome or microbiome and Full or stacking of all models, kernels, gene models) can also be run with the run_holostackGP.R
+Multiple traits can be run with the run_holostackGP.R or batch_run_holostackGP.R.
+Additive and Dominance models can be submitted together, while metagenome/microbiome and Full (stacking of all models, kernels, gene models) models should be run independently.
+On unix/Linux, the analysis can also be submitted as a batch file using batch_run_holstackGP.sh and batch_run_holostackGP.R.

 ## Dependencies